pmndrs/react-spring/readme.md

 # API overview 📖

-For a detailed api documentation with all possible properties look [here](https://github.com/drcmda/react-spring/blob/master/API.md).
+For a raw documentation of all possible properties look [here](https://github.com/drcmda/react-spring/blob/master/API.md).

 ### Springs and interpolation